bbauska/css-mastering-css/README.md

 <h2>METHOD 2: USING &#64;IMPORT AT-RULES</h2>

-The &#64;import rule is another way to specify specific media style details -- It just specifies comma separated media types after the URL of the imported style sheets.
+<p>The &#64;import rule is another way to specify specific media style
+details -- It just specifies comma separated media types after the URL of the imported style sheets.</p>

 <h4>Example:</h4>